konsloiz/hft-projects/System Design/README.md

 # System Design
 This repository will include all software projects deployed for the course System Design, M.Sc. program Software Technology by HFT Stuttgart.

-# System Design
-This repository will include all software projects deployed for the course System Design, M.Sc. program Software Technology by HFT Stuttgart.

 | Course                             | Master Software Technology                                                                                                                                                                                                                                                                                                           |
 |------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Name of Module                     | System Design                                                                                                                                                                                                                                                                                                                        |